yarnpkg/website/_posts/2018-06-04-yarn-import-package-lock.md

 This will no doubt come as great news for developers working in mixed npm/yarn environments or wanting to try yarn out on existing projects.

-All you need to do is issue the `yarn import` command in a repository with a `package-lock.json` file, and yarn will use the resolution information from the existing `package-lock.json` file and a corresponding `yarn.lock` file will be created*.
+All you need to do is issue the `yarn import` command in a repository with a `package-lock.json` file, and yarn will use the resolution information from the existing `package-lock.json` file and a corresponding `yarn.lock` file will be created.

 This feature is one of the first fruits of a continuing collaboration between the maintainers of the two package managers.
 We feel strongly about the two tools being aware of each other and providing an easy transition path between them.
 If you are interested or want to help, head over to [the related GitHub issue](https://github.com/yarnpkg/yarn/issues/5654).